West coast USA road trip itinerary

 Have you ever seen something so beautiful?

-Start your day with a tour in Antelope Canyon and enjoy the shapes and colors.
+Start your day with a tour of Antelope Canyon and enjoy the shapes and colors.
 There are two different canyons, you can choose between Upper or Lower Antelope Canyon (or visit them both).
 It’s best to make a reservation beforehand.

 After Antelope Canyon you’ll have a long (and lonely) drive in the desert to Monument Valley.
 Make a stop at the View Hotel, from here you’ll have a great view of the famous ‘buttes’.